 After 20 years of missionary and scientific ministry in Tanzania, Fr.
 Wojciech asked the provincial superior to return to the apostolates in his native province.
 He was sent to the community in Elizabeth, USA, where in 2000-2003 he was a vicar of the local parish.
 In February 2003, Fr.
 Wojciech once again returned to Morogoro, where he was the Lecturer of the Bible at the Major Seminary.
 After two years, he returned to USA and was sent to the Community in Merrillville.
 On 12 October 2005, he took office as a parish priest in Moosupe (Connecticut), which he held in 2005-2008.

 The next stage of the apostolic activity of Fr.
 Kowalski was Scotland.
-Since 5 November 2008 he accepted duties of a vicar in the parish of St. Mary of Lourdes in Dunfermline (Archdiocese of Edinburgh).
+Since 5 November 2008 he accepted duties of a vicar in the parish of Our Lady of Lourdes in Dunfermline (Archdiocese of Edinburgh).
 Since 4 September 2009 he was a bursar of the newly erected community in Kirkcaldy.
 From 4 September 2010, he became the parish priest of St. Pius X in Kirkcaldy and of St. Ninian in Cardenden.
 On 23 August 2011, in Kirkcaldy, he celebrated his Golden Jubilee of the religious profession.
 The ceremony was organized by the local parish council.
 On 29 May 2012, Fr.
 Wojciech was again appointed bursar at the Salvatorian Scottish Foundation.
 He served in this position until 2017.

 On 19 September 2017, he was transferred to the community in Piastów (Poland) where he actively helped at St. Michael the Archangel parish.
 He was also a consultor and vice-superior of the community.